As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 The tabby descended from the African wildcat.

 This species used the ‘tabby’ coat for survival purposes and to blend in with the environment.
 Modern-day tabbies have the genes for creating patterns from the African wildcat.

 Breeding in the 19th century helped influence the more ‘attractive’ variations of tabbies.

 A cat gets two alleles that are either dominant or recessive.
 Two recessive alleles create a ‘solid’ color cat with no tabby pattern.

-There are 5 types of a tabby cat with different tabby markings, which are as follows:
+There are 5 types of tabby cat patterns with different tabby markings.
+Let’s go through them.